-Whiskey Diablo began in the Summer of 2011 after the disbandment of Patrick Blake's (vocal, guitar) former band.
+Whiskey Diablo began in the Summer of 2011 after the disbandment of Patrick Blake's former band Whiskey N Ramblin'.
 T. Ballard Lesemann of the Charleston City paper claims "Blake has earned a reputation for his raspy, gutsy singing style and fiery guitar work."
-On the momentum of his solo and full band shows, Blake enlisted Charleston veteran's Brian Widlowski (drums) and Jonathan Grey (double bass) to form a beast of a band…….Whiskey Diablo.
+On the momentum of his solo work and Whiskey N Ramblin shows, Blake enlisted Charleston veteran's Brian Widlowski (drums), Jonathan Grey (double bass, Jump Little Children) who was eventually replaced by Brad Poplin (Steel Rollers) to create Whiskey Diablo.

 Whiskey Diablo's first official show was in Blake's hometown area of Bristol Tennessee in July of 2011.
 The band then came back to Charleston and began doing rounds on the local circuit.
 To close out the summer, Whiskey Diablo returned once again to Bristol TN to play Bristol's NASCAR race.
 An unknown streaker from the crowd joined the band onstage but was quickly apprehended by the police only to discover he and his girlfriend "rescued" a baby raccoon.
 In stark contrast, Whiskey Diablo started a series of Sunday night performances at Charleston fine dining restaurant High Cotton in November of 2011.
 Additionally, the band also started recording their first album.
 The year ended with a sold out NYE show at Barsa in downtown Charleston.
 In October 2012 the band's first LP "Wail and Serenade" was released and eventually picked up by Charleston FM station 105.5 The Bridge and 92.1 The Palm in Columbia SC.